cloudControl/documentation/Guides/Python/Tornado.md

 ~~~

 ### Process Type Definition
-cloudControl uses a [Procfile] to know how to start the app's processes.
+dotCloud uses a [Procfile] to know how to start the app's processes.

 The example code already includes a file called `Procfile` at the top level of
 your repository.
 It looks like this: